List-Decodable Sparse Mean Estimation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduce an attribute-efficient mean estimation algorithm which achieves sample complexity polylogarithmic in dimension with low-degree sparse polynomials under the list-decodable learning settings.
-There is evidence showing that smaller error rates are achievable under the Gaussian assumption by leveraging higher-degree polynomials, which can be an interesting future direction.
-Another natural question is whether the current techniques could be utilized to attribute-efficiently solve the other interesting learning problems such as learning of halfspaces, polynomial threshold functions, and regression.
+In this paper, we developed an attribute-efficient mean estimation algorithm which achieves sample complexity poly-logarithmic in the dimension with low-degree sparse polynomials under the list-decodable setting.
+A natural question is whether the current techniques could be utilized to attribute-efficiently solve the other list-decodable problems, such as learning of halfspaces and linear regression.